The History of Partnering

 PARTNERING

-Partnering is centered on a facilitator-led workshop for all stakeholders, before a project begins.
+Partnering is centered on a facilitator-led Retreat for all stakeholders, before a project begins.
 The facilitator ensures that all stakeholder voices are heard, balancing power, building trust, and increasing transparency as well as shared values.
 This process will help any group that is not already embroiled in an emotional dispute.

 THE RESULT: A PARADIGM SHIFT